kofiCode/PublicDocumentation/haskell/io-monad.md

 IO ()
 ```

-now the bind operator, unpackages this, removing the `IO` monad,
+now the bind operator, unpackages this, removing the `IO`, leaving:
-leaving:

 ```haskell
 ()